telecoda/go-saic/README.md

     -type=matched

 ###type=matched

 To create a matched mosaic the following process occurs:-

 * target image is created as a copy of the source mosaic_image (this can be scaled to a different size)
 * divide target image into a number of "tiles" based upon the tile_size parameter
 * each tile is analysed to find its prominent colour
 * search thumbnails DB for images of a similar colour (this looks for a close match then gets progressively more relaxed.
-Therefore if there is no decent match you could end up with anything!)
+Therefore if there are no decent matches you could end up with anything!)
 * For each image tile, scale the thumbnail image to match the tile_size and draw it

 ###type=tinted
 When using a small set of images you'll probably not get a decent match so a little jiggery-pokery is necessary....
+This is how tinted mosaics came about.

 To create a tinted mosaic the following process occurs:-